Skip to main content

 Transforming the future by reflecting on the past

-The philosopher and essayist George Santayana is perhaps best remembered for the aphorism “Those who cannot remember the past are condemned to repeat it.”
-Remembering the past is, of course, important - but memories alone are not going to help us achieve a better future ...
+The philosopher and essayist George Santayana is perhaps best remembered for the aphorism “Those who cannot remember the ...

 Are your sales people hitting the accelerator too hard?